google/highway/g3doc/quick_reference.md

 *   `HWY_HAVE_SCALABLE` indicates vector sizes are unknown at compile time, and determined by the CPU.

+*   `HWY_MEM_OPS_MIGHT_FAULT` is 1 iff `MaskedLoad` may trigger a (page) fault when attempting to load lanes from unmapped memory, even if the corresponding mask element is false.
+This is the case on ASAN/MSAN builds, AMD x86 prior to AVX-512, and ARM NEON.
+If so, users can prevent faults by ensuring memory addresses are naturally aligned or at least padded (allocation size increased by at least `Lanes(d)`.

 The following were used to signal the maximum number of lanes for certain operations, but this is no longer necessary (nor possible on SVE/RVV), so they